Computational Governance & healthcare data: pioneering new frontiers within regulatory boundaries

 Yet, without sufficient training on real world data, it might be difficult to achieve production grade accuracy for these models.
 As foundation models are broadly available, data becomes the differentiator.

-In conclusion, computational governance is an enabling technology for hospitals to join collaborations with researchers while gaining considerable benefits:
+Computational governance is an enabling technology for hospitals to join collaborations with researchers while gaining considerable benefits:

 • Data Safety: Data stays behind a hospital’s firewall